Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Methods

 \subsubsection{Autoencoder}

-We design a deep autoencoder architecture that takes in input the original resampled normalized spectra $\hat f$ and outputs the reconstructed spectra $\check f$, learning a compressed representation (or latent space) of the spectra ($z$).
-Figure \ref{fig:autoencoder} presents an overview of the autoencoder, and Appendix \ref{app:autoencoder} presents the architecture in more detail and provides an overview of the variable hyperparameters, their respective values, and their meanings.
+We design a deep autoencoder architecture that takes in input the original resampled normalized spectra $\hat f$ and outputs the reconstructed spectra $\check f$, learning a compressed representation (or latent space) of the spectra ($z$), as outlined in Figure \ref{fig:autoencoder}.
+An overview of the autoencoder architecture is given in Appendix \ref{app:method_autoencoder}.